TheOathMan/Godot-Android-Location-Plugin/README.md

 ## How to use
 Once the `LocationAndroid` node has been added to the scene.
 You can:
-* refernce it from any script and call
+* reference it from any script and start location service by calling `begin_Android_location_service()` method
 ```
-%LocationAndroid.begin_Android_location_service()
+$LocationAndroid.begin_Android_location_service()
 ```
 * Connect to its signals from the node tab by clicking connect.
-For example connecting to location_updated(Latitude:float,Longitude:float) to receive locationn update.
-Or from code such as
+For example connecting to location_updated(Latitude:float,Longitude:float) to receive location updates, or from code as follows

 ```
-	%LocationAndroid.location_updated.connect(update_pin_position)
+$LocationAndroid.location_updated.connect(update_pin_position)
 ```